Lakers handle Celtics 117-102, split rivalry for season

 SCHADENFREUDE?

-Schröder turned down an $84 million, four-year contract offer from the Lakers to test the market last summer, but he was forced to settle for a $5.9 million, one-year deal with Boston after finding nothing near the Lakers’ offer.
-Los Angeles also lost out because it traded Danny Green and a first-round pick to get Schröder.
+Schroder turned down an $84 million, four-year contract offer from the Lakers to test the market last summer, but he was forced to settle for a $5.9 million, one-year deal with Boston after finding nothing near the Lakers’ offer.
+Los Angeles also lost out because it traded Danny Green and a first-round pick to get Schroder, only to see him walk for nothing.

 UP NEXT